jcgneto/Frontiers_Micro_salmonella_infantis_newport_typhimurium_genomics/README.md

 ### Methods

-The computational platform ProkEvo was used for processing of paired-end Illumina raw sequences to generate the following outputs: core-genome alignment, BAPS, MLST, SISTR, AMR mapping, plasmid identification, and pangenome annotation.
+The computational platform ProkEvo (https://github.com/npavlovikj/ProkEvo) was used for processing of paired-end Illumina raw sequences to generate the following outputs: core-genome alignment, BAPS, MLST, SISTR, AMR mapping, plasmid identification, and pangenome annotation.
-FasTree was used to construct core-genome phylogenies.
+FasTree was used to construct core-genome phylogenies (http://www.microbesonline.org/fasttree/).
 AKronyMer was used to construct a pairwise distance matrix between bacterial genomes using the core-genome information as input.
 More information about Akronymer can be found here (https://github.com/knights-lab/aKronyMer).
-Parameters set in ProkEvo are provided here ( ).
+Parameters set in ProkEvo are provided here (https://github.com/npavlovikj/ProkEvo).
 All data mining and statiscal modeling were done using custom R and python scripts.
+Those scripts are provided in the code folder present in this repository.

 ### Results

 Here are two major findings of this work:

-1. The combination of a hierarchical-based population structure annd pangenome-enrichment analysis allows for identification of unique loci preferentially found on specific ST clonal complex within a serovar.
+1. The combination of a hierarchical-based population structure annd pangenome-enrichment analysis (PANGEA) allows for identification of unique loci preferentially found on specific ST clonal complex within a serovar.
 Phenotypic predictions can then be made and validated with laboratorial testing.
+This approach shows how to go form large-scale computational analysis to trait selection and validation for specific populations.

-2. Mining of the entire pangenome allows for identification of specific hidden sub-populations or variants that would not have been possible with BAPS, ST, or cgMLST based classifications produced with SISTR.
+2. Mining of whole-genomes for identification of specific cryptic ecotypes, or unidentified variants, that would not have been possible with the sole use of BAPS, ST, or cgMLST based classifications.

 ### Implications

 There are two major implications or actionable knowledge that can be learned from this work:

 1. Trait discovery may result in finding specific ways of mitigate pathogens across the food chain.
-2. Identification of previously unknown sub-population or variants can inform Public Health agencies for enhance epidemiological surveillance.
+2. Identification of previously cryptic variants can inform Public Health agencies for enhance epidemiological surveillance.

 ### Journal